Yuliya-beCode/Javascript/README.md

         if the script cannot find a "yes" or a "no" in the message after three attempts, our bot begins to be mad and use "passive-agressive" answer "Are you serious that you don't know how to read questions carefully.
 I do not want to talk to you anymore.
 You know where you can find me.
 Bye!" if our bot receives an empty message, he will answer in the following way "I receive an empty message.
 Please try again."

-According to the mood of our boot, a smurf image will be also changed
+According to the mood of our bot, a smurf image will be also changed

 #### If the script finds a "yes" in the message